 This is one of London’s pioneer galleries for contemporary art, founded in 1967 by a famous art dealer known as Nicholas Logsdail.
 Lisson Gallery is based on analyzing the purpose and place of skill in the “Wider intellectual, social, and cultural context,” making it one of the galleries that support artists who challenge the status quo—starting with the breed of minimalist artists who emerged in the 60’s such as Robert Mangold, and SOI LeWitt.

-After the emergence of new British sculptors in the 80s, the gallery was the first to showcase the fantastic works of sculptors back then from the Poetic conceptualists of the ’90s like Rodney Graham, Francis Alys, and many more.
-It currently houses some of the new generation artists who have a reputation for being thought-provoking, including Fernando Ortega, Santiago Sierra, and Christian Jankowski.
+After the emergence of new British sculptors in the ’80s, the gallery was the first to showcase the fantastic works of sculptors back then from the Poetic conceptualists of the ’90s like Rodney Graham, Francis Alys, and many more.
+It currently houses some new generation artists with a reputation for being thought-provoking, including Fernando Ortega, Santiago Sierra, and Christian Jankowski.

-Are you an upcoming artist looking to open and run your gallery to showcase your artwork and the art of other artists?
-There are several things you need to consider to ensure you turn your space into the ideal art location and still turn a profit.
+Are you an upcoming artist looking to open and run your gallery to showcase your artwork and other artists?
+You need to consider several things to ensure you turn your space into the ideal art location and still turn a profit.
 After consulting some of the modern art galleries in London, we have developed a detailed guide to help you become a successful gallery owner and artist.
 The following tips from some of the gallery owners in London will help you actualize your dream and operate a successful venture while promoting the local cultural scene.

 Researching the local market is the first step to establishing a successful art gallery.
 This requires surveying what other galleries offer and meeting with artists and other art community members for help and insight into market evaluation.
 Depending on your research, you can determine the size, scope, and vision of the art gallery you want.
-It is advisable to think of your gallery’s purpose by gauging if the type of art you are bringing will attract clientele.
-You have a better chance of penetrating the market with a niche created to suit the local need and identify with your art gallery.
+It is advisable to consider your gallery’s purpose by gauging if the type of art you bring will attract clientele.
+You have a better chance of penetrating the market with a niche created to suit the local needs and identify with your art gallery.

 Once you’ve soaked in all the information gathered and identified the type of art you’ll be exhibiting in your gallery, it’s time to talk and walk the walk.
 Visit other galleries outside your area and understand the industry and the artists creating this type of art.
-There’s a lot to learn from prominent and upcoming talent, and the ability to explain various pieces puts you in a better position of owning and running a gallery of your own.
+There’s a lot to learn from prominent and upcoming talent, and the ability to explain various pieces puts you in a better position to own and run a gallery.